 In 2003, the Forensic Science Center became one of three CODIS laboratories in the nation to receive ISO/IEC 17025 accreditation.
 The Center started doing DNA relationship testing in December of 2003.
 Also in 2003, the MS program saw the graduation of its 100th student and the digital evidence laboratory was created in partnership wih the WVSP.

-Construction of the annex’s ground floor was completed in March of 2004 and students moved in almost immediately.
-During 2004 the Master of Science degree program underwent a voluntary audit performed by the Forensic Science Education Programs Accreditation Commission (FEPAC) through the American Academy of Forensic Sciences (AAFS).
+During 2004 construction of the annex’s ground floor was completed in March and the MS program was audited by the Forensic Science Education Programs Accreditation Commission (FEPAC) through the American Academy of Forensic Sciences (AAFS).

 Clearly the Marshall University Forensic Science Center has a lengthy tradition of serving law enforcement, the university, its students, and the community as a whole.
 We here at the Forensic Science Center look back with great pride on this service and look hopefully towards a future full of possibilities.

 The embedded video below includes a look at the Marshall University Forensic Science Center and its offerings to students, law enforcement, professionals and the forensic science community.
 This video is part of the Marshall University Communications YouTube Channel.

 Contact MUFSC with general inquiries:Telephone: +1-304-691-8930 Facsimile: +1-304-691-8928 Email: email@example.com

 Before visiting the MUFSC please contact a member of our staff to set an appointment for a tour.
 We look forward to showing you our educational and laboratory facilities.

 To get directions to the MUFSC do one of the following: